 The program provides students with the number and variety of procedures and the clinical experiences necessary to complete the objectives of the program.
 Students’ clinical rotations take place at AnMed Health Medical Center and at the AnMed Health North Campus, and may include observations at a satellite campus such as a physician's office offering film-screen processing and other clinical competency skills.

 A grade of 90 percent or higher is recommended on each course.
-A student will not graduate with less than an 80 percent on any didactic course.
+A student will not graduate with less than a grade of "C" on any didactic course.
 Requirements are addressed in each course syllabus and in the list of required terminal competencies that are provided for each student.

 Grades are issued every six months.
 Interim grade reports are issued as deemed appropriate by the director.
 Students will designate in writing anyone that may be given information about their progress.